THE ROLE OF EXERCISE IN WEIGHT REDUCTION

 The goal of treatment for obesity is weight loss and a healthy lifestyle.
-Exercise is an essential part of any weight-loss program and should become a permanent part of your lifestyle.
+Exercise is an essential part for weight reduction St. Louis and should become a permanent part of your lifestyle.
 The benefits of exercise can include:

 - Burning-off calories and losing weight

 - Increasing your metabolic rate (the amount of calories your body burns 24 hours a day)